Arnold Diffusion in Multi-Dimensional Convex Billiards: Diffusive Orbits

 is a noncompact normally hyperbolic invariant manifold for $f$.
-Let $s_1, \ldots, s_8$ denote the scattering maps corresponding to the 8 homoclinic cylinders.
-Combining the following theorem with Theorem \ref{theorem_gtdiffusion} and Lemma \ref{lemma_gtshadowing} completes the proof of Theorem \ref{theorem_main}.
+Denote by $D_n$ the fundamental domain in $A_n$ for each $n \in \mathbb{N}$.
+Combining the following theorem with Theorem \ref{theorem_gtdiffusion} and Lemma \ref{lemma_gtshadowing} completes the proof of Theorems \ref{theorem_main} and \ref{theorem_main2}.